College of Science

 - Biological Sciences

 The Department of Biological Sciences is a popular launching point to jobs and post-graduate studies.
-In 2011, Biological Sciences had the highest percentage of female students in the College of Science at 57 percent.
+Biological Sciences had the highest percentage of female students in the College of Science.

 Chemistry is a rapidly changing science.
 The strong commitment to research excellence at Purdue results in a faculty who are at the leading edge of this change and constantly revise their courses to keep up with the latest advances in our understanding of chemistry.

 Computer Science at Purdue is one of the most historic and best CS programs in the nation.
 The CS department is centered in the new, state of the art Lawson Computer Science Building where robots and Android apps are programmed by freshman year.

 In the Department of Earth, Atmospheric, and Planetary Sciences, students research and explore why weather happens and how to predict it.
 This diverse major also includes paleontology and the study of earthquakes and plate tectonics.
 Natural disasters are explained and fossils are put under the microscope.

 The Department of Mathematics is a vibrant center of research and education in mathematics.
 The undergraduate program includes a variety of concentrations, from pure math to actuarial science, while the graduate program promotes the highest level of research.
 Purdue Math graduates have followed a wide variety of paths, including successful careers in business and law, mathematical finance on Wall Street, software engineering, research at national laboratories, and in the highest levels of academia.